 More than 70 percent of Lamar's full-time faculty have doctoral degrees, allowing students to learn first hand from accomplished professors.
 Lamar also maintains a low student-faculty ratio, meaning classes are smaller and teachers know their students by name.
 Smaller classes pay off for students, who receive more individual attention and hands-on learning opportunities.

 Lamar University offers academic, athletic and cultural activities for Southeast Texas residents.
 The Montagne Center and other LU venues draw more than a quarter of a million visitors during the year.
-Lamar University is a member of the Southland Conference, participating in men and women's basketball, golf, track & field, cross-country, tennis, women's soccer and volleyball, and baseball.
-Lamar is in the process of bringing back its football team, having hired Head Coach Ray Woodard in Summer 2008 and beginning renovation of Cardinal Stadium, now named Provost Umphrey Stadium.
-The Cardinals will begin playing again in Fall 2010 and be eligible to compete for the conference title again in 2011.
+Lamar University is a member of the Southland Conference, participating in men and women's basketball, golf, track & field, cross-country, and tennis; women's teams in soccer, volleyball, and softball; baseball and football.
+Lamar began playing football in 2012 in the newly renovated Provost Umphrey Stadium adjacent to the new state-of-the-art Dauphin Athletics Complex.

 Learn more by calling (409) 880-8888 or visit BeACardinal.com.